brcallister/CS6110_FinalProject/README.md

 ### The Game
 #### Math behind the Game Theory

-* Conflict arrises when to people try to occupy the same space at the same time step.
-Who occupies the space is decided by a prisoners dillema like game.
+* Conflict arises when to people try to occupy the same space at the same time step.
+Who occupies the space is decided by a prisoner's dilemma like game.
 Values of the game are described in `Crowd Evacuation Conflicts` section 3.1, Tables (1-3).

 * Tables (2-3) gives us formulats to calculate the probablity of pedestrian movement in the event of a conflict, where `p` represents the penalty for defectors.
 Table (3) is for 3 or more players trying to go for the same space.